Sugar-Free No-Bake Cookies

 - Peanut Butter: substitute the peanut butter for any other nut butter (cashew butter or almond butter), or seed butter such as sunflower seed butter.

-These sugar-free no-bake cookies are perfect to store up to 4 weeks in the fridge.
+These sugar-free no-bake cookies are perfect for storing for up to 4 weeks in the fridge.

 Frequently Asked Questions